ChrisChrisLoLo/pusheenz40/README.md

 # pusheenz40
-An experimental ultraportable keyboard that uses SMD mouse switches (EVQP0N02B) to achieve a compact form factor (8mm thick) while still being viable as a daily use keyboard (85+ wpm).
+An experimental ultraportable pocket keyboard that uses low profile SMD mouse switches (EVQP0N02B) to achieve a compact form factor (8mm thick) while still being viable as a daily use keyboard (85+ wpm).
 Entire PCBA can be produced by JLCPCB.
 Uses 3D printed keycaps.

 ![a photo of a pusheenz40](https://raw.githubusercontent.com/ChrisChrisLoLo/pusheenz40/main/photos/PXL_20240128_191510082.jpg)